 Municipal Turnover Tax.
 The City of Buenos Aires has claimed that the riverboat casinos in Buenos Aires are subject to a so-called municipal turnover tax and has made several attempts to inspect our premises in Buenos Aires in order to obtain the necessary evidence and information to be able to assess and collect such tax.
 We do not believe that we are subject to the turnover tax on a variety of grounds.
 Among other things, it is our position that the riverboat casinos are not located within the jurisdiction of the City of Buenos Aires.
-Under the provisions of a recent amendment to the settlement agreement between the City of Buenos Aires and the State Lottery of Argentina, Casino Buenos Aires has undertaken to make certain additional payments to the State Lottery earmarked for the City of Buenos Aires.
-Upon the receipt of these funds the City of Buenos Aires is to extinguish its various claims (including those relating to the municipal turnover tax) against our riverboat casinos.
+Under the provisions of an amendment made in December 2013 to the settlement agreement between the City of Buenos Aires and the State Lottery of Argentina, Casino Buenos Aires has undertaken to make certain additional payments to the State Lottery earmarked for the City of Buenos Aires.
+Upon the receipt of these funds, the City of Buenos Aires is to extinguish its various claims related to the payment of the municipal turnover tax and any other specific taxation on gaming activities conducted by our riverboat casinos.
 Implementation of this amendment is subject to the approval of various Argentine governmental bodies.
 We believe that if the amendment to the settlement agreement is approved as it stands as of the date of this annual report, its terms will prevent the City from continuing these claims.
-See "Business- Litigation-Litigation in connection with the casino license-Amendment to the Settlement Agreement".
+See "Business-Litigation-Litigation in connection with the casino license-Amendment to the Settlement Agreement."
 Nevertheless, the amendment may be rejected or, even if approved, the City of Buenos Aires may subsequently revoke its terms.
 If we were found to be subject to such tax and required to pay such tax, it could have a material adverse effect on our results of operations.